 On analyzing the above diagram, we observed that,

-In the case of service products like vehicle mechanic, the price sensitivity is quite high, though the level of performance expectation is low (i.e., there is a scope of resilience to imperfection).
-However, in financial products like education, there is little price sensitivity, but the level of performance expectation is quite high (with zero tolerance to imperfection).
+In the case of service products like vehicle mechanic, the price sensitivity is quite high.
+Even though the level of performance expectation is low (i.e., there is a scope of resilience to imperfection).

 Value Creation Process